 Start a Corporation in Missouri

 If you think starting a corporation is right for your business, there are fivesteps to starting your business as a corporation.
-Additionally, you’ll need to decide the type of corporation your business will be, such as a C corporation or S corporation.

 - Name Your Corporation